 It’s all taking place as the City of Mesa continues to experience significant shifts in its arts and culture leadership.

-Cindy Ornstein retired in June 2023 after thirteen years heading both Mesa arts and culture and the Mesa Arts Center.
-Parison was hired to replace her in early 2024, but only lasted five months.
+Cindy Ornstein retired in June 2023 after thirteen years heading both the Mesa Arts and Culture and the Mesa Arts Center.
+Parison was hired to replace her in early 2024 but only lasted five months.
 Subsequently, Mesa split the two jobs between two people.

 Editor’s note: This is a developing story which will be updated as warranted.